 If you’re hosting a holiday event and promoting it on your Facebook Page, let all the right people know with event response ads.
 Maybe you’re inviting local customers to your in-store party or boosting awareness for a seasonal special.
 These ads help you target interested audiences and drive attendance.

 The collection ad format combines multiple different formats into one.
 These mobile ads make it easy for people to research, discover, and buy products all from one ad.
 Once someone taps on your ad, they can move on to learn about the features of a product or find other products that you offer.
 They work together with Canvas ads to provide a full-screen, immersive customer experience.

 Facebook provides an array of tools to help marketers generate leads from their ads.
 Let’s take a look at some of the biggest ones.

 Through Facebook Ads Manager and Power Editor, you can target users by location, age, gender, interests, behaviors, device, and connections (people who like your Page or app).
+Facebook will soon even let brands target entire families or certain people within a household.
 You can also create Custom Audiences by uploading your own contact lists, and Lookalike Audiences of people who are similar to your most engaged customers.